DimensionDev/eslint-plugin/src/rules/no-default-error.md

 ## Rule Details

-This rule aims to rescrict the usage of default errors in the project (in favor of custom ones)
+This rule aims to restrict the usage of default errors in the project (in favor of custom ones)

 ### :x: Incorrect